This is a guest post by jiu-jitsu practitioner and enthusiast Rocco Jarman.

-BJJ required muscle memory, because in a roll there isn’t always time to think.
+BJJ required muscle memory because in a roll there isn’t always time to think.
 That meant I needed to drill and roll and keep drilling and rolling until my brain pathways built themselves up.
+Every good

 Strength matters, but so does stability.
 I had spent years building strength which I came to realise was very one-dimensional.
 I could push stuff away.
 That didn’t help during a roll and I would keep getting injured.
 Again curiosity came to the rescue and I discovered my stabiliser muscles were weak and had never been developed.
 I added Kettle-bell work-outs to the framework.